underscoreio/essential-slick/src/pages/data_modelling.md

 val age: Int = dave.apply(1)
 ~~~

-Accessing the `HList` by index is dangerous.
+However, accessing the `HList` by index is dangerous.
 If you run off the end of the list with `dave(99)`, you'll get a run-time exception.

-We not recommending you use a `HList` representation, but you need to know it's there for you when dealing with nasty schemas.
+The `HList` representation probably won't be the one you choose to use; but you need to know it's there for you when dealing with nasty schemas.

 <div class="callout callout-danger">
 **Extra Dependencies**